tenaciousdlg/cloudflare_terraform/waf/README.md

 3. The results from step 2 can then be fed into the DELETE call to remove the rulesets ahead of creating them in Terraform

-* WARNING: THIS WILL DELETE ANY EXISTING RULESETS IN YOUR CLOUDFLARE ZONE!!!"
+* WARNING: THIS WILL DELETE ANY EXISTING WAF RULESETS IN YOUR CLOUDFLARE ZONE!!!"

 ```
 for id in $(curl -sX GET "https://api.cloudflare.com/client/v4/zones/$zone_id/rulesets" \